Transfer Credit and Evaluation

 Texas Common Course Numbering System

-If A&M-Central Texas does not accept lower-division academic course credit earned by a student at another public institution of higher education in Texas, A&M-Central Texas gives written notice to the student and the other institution that the transfer of course credit is denied.
-The two institutions and the student shall attempt to resolve any dispute regarding the transfer of the course credit in accordance with Texas Higher Education Coordinating Board guidelines.
+If A&M-Central Texas does not accept lower-division academic course credit earned by a student at another public institution of higher education in Texas, A&M-Central Texas will give written notice to the student and the other institution that the transfer of course credit is denied.
+The two institutions and the student shall attempt to resolve any dispute regarding the transfer of the course credit in accordance with THECB guidelines.
 If the dispute is not resolved to the satisfaction of the student and the institution from which the credit was earned, the student may file a Transfer Dispute Resolution form (CB-TDR) with A&M-Central Texas.
 This must be submitted within 15 days of the date the student receives written notification of the denial of credit.
 A&M-Central Texas will forward a copy of the CB-TDR to the Commissioner of Higher Education, who will resolve the dispute.
 In this instance, the Commissioner gives written notice to the student and institutions involved.

 Academic Fresh Start